Meet Our Team

 Mame Darko

-Meet Mame, our Events Planner.
+Meet Mame, our Events Officer.

 Mame, also known as Adubea, is a dedicated wife and mother of four with a strong ambition to become a Barrister.
 A proud LLB graduate of the University of Greenwich, Mame is passionate about using her legal knowledge to make a tangible difference in her community.